 This bit is essential.
 Watermark your finished work when you send it off for approval.
 Once they're happy with it, invoice for the outstanding balance.

 Copyright ownership or intellectual property ownership is very important.
-For example, say you designed a logo for a client and charged a couple of hundred dollars.
+For example, say you signed a logo design contract pdf.
+You designed a logo for a client and charged a couple of hundred dollars.

 If they used it to sell products that made millions, you'd be mad at yourself for not keeping some of the intellectual property ownership.